envato/heroku-container-deploy-buildkite-plugin/README.md

 Deploy pre-built docker images, typically with [docker-compose-buildkite-plugin](https://github.com/buildkite-plugins/docker-compose-buildkite-plugin), to using the Heroku Container Registry.
 It follows the official recommended steps [for Docker deploys on Heroku](https://devcenter.heroku.com/articles/container-registry-and-runtime).
 See [ecr-buildkite-plugin](https://github.com/buildkite-plugins/ecr-buildkite-plugin) for authenticating with AWS ECR.

+## Design Decision

+[Heroku API](https://devcenter.heroku.com/articles/container-registry-and-runtime#api) is favoured over depending on the Heroku CLI.
+This helps to avoid problems with transitive npm dependencies causing CI blockage at scale.

 ## Example

 Deploy a pre-built images from ECR to heroku container registry.